The 7 Best SAT Prep Books [2021 Edition]

 - Test takers value the quality of the questions, noting they are realistic compared to other prep books.

 - This book does not weigh the test prepper down with copious amounts of information which can sometimes be overwhelming.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - Purchasers have noted they see very few differences in the 2020 version compared to the 2019, which offers nothing new to owners of the 2019 edition.